What You Need to Know About Cargo or Freight Agent

 How to Become a Cargo or Freight Agent

-What education is needed to be a Cargo or Freight Agent?
+Education needed to be a Cargo or Freight Agent:

 How many years of work experience do I need?